 Beka, "Into The Labyrinth"

-- Ace Pilot: The go to gal when tricky slipstream navigation is needed.
-She's practically the best pilot in the entire series, being the only one to pull of stunts like safely navigating through a minefield of slipstream portals.
+- Ace Pilot: The go-to gal when tricky slipstream navigation is needed.
+She's practically the best pilot in the entire series, being the only one to pull off stunts like safely navigating through a minefield of slipstream portals.

 - Mama Bear: If she thinks her crew is threatened she'll even stand up to Dylan.

-- Space Trucker: All the Maru would count for this, naturally, but she is the captain.
+- Space Trucker: All the Maru crew would count for this, naturally, but she is the captain.

 "Trust in the Harper.
 The Harper is good."